Before you watch the video or read the documentation, please complete this exercise that explores overuse of feature crosses.

-Click the dropdown arrow for an answer to Task 1.
+Click the plus icon for an answer to Task 1.

-Surprisingly, the model's decision boundary looks kind of crazy.
+Surprisingly, the model's decision boundary looks kind of wacky.
 In particular, there's a region in the upper left that's hinting towards blue, even though there's no visible support for that in the data.

 Notice the relative thickness of the five lines running from INPUT to OUTPUT.
 These lines show the relative weights of the five features.
 The lines emanating from X1 and X2 are much thicker than those coming from the feature crosses.
 So, the feature crosses are contributing far less to the model than the normal (uncrossed) features.

-Click the dropdown arrow for an answer to Task 2.
+Click the plus icon for an answer to Task 2.

 Removing all the feature crosses gives a saner model (there is no longer a curved boundary suggestive of overfitting) and makes the test loss converge.